plantquest/plantquest-assetmap-react/README.md

 // enable logging - useful for debugging purposes window.PLANTQUEST_ASSETMAP_LOG = true
-// enable small info box for the current asset info shown - such as xco, yco, etc. window.PLANTQUEST_ASSETMAP_DEBUG.show_coords = true
+// enable small info box for the current asset info shown, or for the position of your mouse on the map - such as xco, yco, etc. window.PLANTQUEST_ASSETMAP_DEBUG.show_coords = true

 const options = {